ajw108/voice_recognition_package/README.md

 	memory.py is the executable that structures the game sequence described above, taking as input the output from the detector node.
 It uses images found in the img directory to handle the screen display, and functions from poses.py to move RJ to the required poses.
 Otherwise, it relies on the detector node to determine success or failure of the user's actions.

 3. voice_control.py

+	voice_control.py is another node, but it is not required for the memory game.
+It is a simple example node for controlling RJ's various joints using voice commands.

 4. voice_pose.py

+	voice_pose.py
 5. voice_trajectory.py
 6. voicetest.py